excitable9237/Hide-When-Live-Filter/README.md

 # Hide When Live - Guidelines For OBS

-An OBS Studio source filter plugin that automatically hides sources during live scene transitions.
-Apply the filter to any image or video source and it will be invisible when the scene it belongs to is transitioning into the program output.
-No more manually hiding sources before going live.
-Great for guidelines!
+An OBS Studio plugin for Windows that adds a "Hide When Live" filter.
+When it's added to a source, the source will only be visible in the preview.
+When the source becomes live, it is hidden.
+When it's no longer live, it is shown again.
+The filter is lightweight and works on both image & video sources. **No more manually hiding specific sources before going live!
+Great for guideline .PNGs!**

 ---

-## Features
+## Feature Description

-- **Automatic hide on transition-in**: When a scene containing a filtered source is about to go live, the source is hidden at the moment the transition begins.
-The viewer never sees it appear mid-transition.
+- **Hide on transition-in**: When a scene containing a filtered source is about to go live, the source is hidden at the moment the transition begins.
+The viewer never sees it in the live view.
-- **Automatic restore on transition-out**: Once the scene has fully left the program output and the transition video has completed, the source is made visible again — ready for the next time that scene goes live.
+- **Show on transition-out**: Once the scene has fully left the program output and the transition has completed, the source is made visible again.
-- **Enabled/disabled toggle**: Use OBS's built-in filter enable/disable checkbox to turn the behavior on or off per source without removing the filter.
+- **Enabled/disabled toggle**: Use the filter's enable/disable checkbox to turn the behavior on or off.

 ---